“London has raised the bar on how to deliver a lasting legacy. This great historical city has created a legacy blueprint for future Games hosts.”

 - Training and apprenticeships with a focus on opportunities for local people

-- Venues such as the Press and Broadcast Centres have been developed so they can be adapted for commercial use after Games.
+- Venues such as the Press and Broadcast Centres have been developed so they are adaptable for commercial use following Games.

 - Five new neighbourhoods developed over 20 years